Depo Provera Lawsuit Settlements

 • Viatris Inc.: Formed after the merger of Upjohn, Greenstone, and Mylan N.V. in 2020.
 Viatris is accused of participating in the distribution and sale of Depo-Provera and its “authorized generic” versions.

-• Greenstone, LLC: A Pfizer subsidiary acting as an “authorized generic” distributor, alleged to have produced and distributed Depo-Provera without brand labeling but chemically identical to the branded version.
+• Greenstone, LLC: A Pfizer subsidiary acting as an “authorized generic” distributor, allegedly producing and distributing Depo-Provera without brand labeling but chemically identical to the branded version.

 • Pharmacia & Upjohn: The original NDA holder for Depo-Provera, which was acquired by Pfizer.
-This entity is accused of failing to address safety issues with Depo-Provera prior to Pfizer’s acquisition.
+This entity is accused of failing to address safety issues with Depo-Provera before Pfizer’s acquisition.

 Proof Needed for a Depo Provera Lawsuit